Wednesday on Netflix has arrived! She’s creepy and she’s kooky, mysterious, and spooky and now Wednesday Addams has got her own show.

 Issac Ordonez can be seen as Wednesday's brother Pugsley Addams, while Victor Dorobantu is the famously hairy and bespectacled Thing and George Burcea plays the family's overly tall servant Lurch.

-Mank star Jamie McShaneis playing Sheriff Donovan Galpin who's always had an issue with Nevermore Academy plus a long-held vendetta against former student there Gomez Addams.
+Mank star Jamie McShane is playing Sheriff Donovan Galpin, who's always had an issue with Nevermore Academy plus a long-held vendetta against former student there Gomez Addams.
 Hunter Doohan of Your Honor fame plays the Sheriff's son Tyler Galpin, a local who becomes good friends with Wednesday Addams.
 Tyler has a troubled relationship with his father.

 Also look out for Tommie Earl Jenkins (Mayor Walker), Iman Marson (Lucas Walker), William Houston (Joseph Crackstone), Luyanda Unati Lewis-Nyawo (Deputy Santiago), Oliver Watson (Kent), Calum Ross (Rowan) and Johnna Dias Watson (Divina).

-Wednesday on Netflix — the location
+Where Wednesday on Netflix is set

-Wednesday on Netflix — the director Tim Burton
+Wednesday on Netflix — director Tim Burton

 Following on from the 1960s show, two animated series featuring the quirky family aired in 1973 and 1992.
 The live-action series The New Addams Family ran from 1998 to 2001, starring Glenn Taranto and Ellie Harvie.
 2019 saw another animation The Addams Family, with Charlize Theron and Snoop Dogg lending their voices.
 There was also a Broadway and West End musical of the show in 2010.

-Get the latest updates, reviews and unmissable series to watch and more!
+The latest updates, reviews and unmissable series to watch and more!